microbiome/microbiome/vignettes/Phyloseq.md

 ## Example data

 Loading example data (L2 data and metadata; you can replace these with your own data).
-Make sure that the L2 datamatrix
+Make sure that the L2 datamatrix is in absolute (not log10) scale.

 ```r